Despite the popularity of group classes and fitness courses, personal training is the gold standard for guiding people on their training journey.

 1. Where Do You Stand As a Personal Trainer?

-The first thing you should do is take an objective look at where you stand to determine how much you can realistically charge clients.
+The first thing you should do is take an objective look at your situation to determine how much you can realistically charge clients.

 It would be great to see what the top personal trainers in your area charge and do the same, but that rarely works out well.
 You need to establish yourself as a good personal trainer and build a resume before you can reach that point.